hunter-teacher-cert/unit_plan-IBCompSci_Lara/README.md

 -----

 ### General Overview
-Unit Description: Computer Organization is Topic 2 of the IB Computer Science course and is recommended to be taught over a minimum of 6 hours or 8-45 minute lessons and assessed over 2 lessons.
-The unit title is Computer Organization and is subdivided into Computer Architecture, Secondary Memory, Operating Systems and application systems, Binary representation, and Simple logic gates,
+Unit Description: Computer Organization is Topic 2 of the IB Computer Science course and is recommended to be taught over a minimum of 6 hours or 9-45 minute lessons and assessed over 2 lessons.
+The unit title is Computer Organization and is subdivided into
+* Computer Architecture
+* Secondary Memory
+* Operating Systems and application systems
+* *Binary representation
+* *Simple logic gates,

 ### Motivation for Unit
 This is a lesson that may be used in IB Digital Societies and IB Computer Science.